conservationtechlab/dencam/README.md

 ### FRAME_RATE

-Controls the frame rate of the recordings, taking in a postive integer in the range of 1 to 60.
+Controls the frame rate of the recordings, taking in a positive integer in the range of 1 to 60.
 The higher the number, the smoother the recording at the expense of quality.
-We found through testing that 30 is a decent halfway point between a smooth recording and an unnoticable change in quality.
+We found through testing that 30 is a decent halfway point between a smooth recording and an unnoticeable change in quality.

 ### CAMERA_ROTATION

-Controls the rotation of the camera display by taking in a positive integer, which represents the oreintation in degrees.
+Controls the rotation of the camera display by taking in a positive integer, which represents the orientation in degrees.
 To have the camera display in landscape, set the value to 0 or 180.

 ## Using the DenCam user interface